 Trafalgar: Docs for Orleans Devs

+Version 10/23/2015

 Overview

 The goal of the Trafalgar project is to provide better service latency and fault tolerance for globally operating Orleans services.
 This is achieved by connecting multiple Orleans deployments in one or more regions to act as a single service.
 The main technical components of the Trafalgar project are as follows: